openhab/openhab-addons/bundles/org.openhab.binding.comfoair/README.md

 # ComfoAir Binding

-This binding allows to monitor and control Zehnder ComfoAir serial controlled ventilation systems.
+This binding allows to monitor and control Zehnder ComfoAir serial controlled ventilation systems via RS232 serial connection.

-## Supported Things

-The binding supports ComfoAir ventilation systems supporting control via RS232 serial connection.
 Though the binding is developed based on the protocol description for Zehnder ComfoAir devices it should also work for mostly identical systems from different manufacturers, like StorkAir WHR930, Wernig G90-380 and Paul Santos 370 DC.
 It was also successfully tested on a Wernig G90-160.

+### Limitations

+* Either the ComfoAir binding or the CCEase Comfocontrol can be active, but not together.
+* You must implement auto mode by yourself with rules, but it is more powerful.

 ### Prerequisites